Lumi-supercomputer/lumi-userguide/docs/software/index.md

    provided by LUMI.

-Consult the [module environment page][module-env] for instructions on identifying already installed software on LUMI.
+Consult the [module environment page][module-env] for instructions on identifying the already available software on LUMI.
 Furthermore, you may want to consult the [EasyBuild][easybuild] and [Spack][spack] pages for information about applications for which we already provide recipes that make them very easy to install yourself.